AstroPlant/astroplant-hardware/Electronics/PCB/AstroPlant_ExtensionBoard/astroplant-extension-board-mk0-6-1/README.md

+#To manufacture the PCB you need these files:
+  - gerber - track/component placement
+  - .drl - drill placement
+  -.pos - component placement
+ These file are avaible in the /Outputs directory

-#If you want to generate output files, follow these steps:
+#If you want to generate new output files, follow these steps:

 First you'll need Kicad 7.0: https://www.kicad.org/download/
-Then open the project by executing the .kicad_pro file, you will then be able to see the different elements of the project such as the schematic and the pcb, If you want the gerber or drill map, open the pcb editor (.kicad_pcb) and go "File -> Fabrication output ->Gerbers/Drill/BOM".
+Then open the project by executing the .kicad_pro file, you will then be able to see the different elements of the project such as the schematic and the pcb, If you want the gerber or drill map, open the pcb editor (.kicad_pcb) and go "File -> Fabrication output ->Gerbers/Drill/Component Placement/BOM".
+For each file, select the output directory before generating

 For Gerber, select layers: B_Cu,B_Mask,B_Paste,B_Silkscreen,F_Cu,F_Mask,F_Paste,F_Silkscreen,Edge_Cuts and User_Eco2

- MK06
+To manufacture the PCB you need these files:
+  - gerber - track/component placement
+  - .drl - drill placement
+  -.pos - component placement

+##MK06.1

 ## Specs